gabbyvaillant/scheduling-algo/README.md

 Check to see the resource availability: https://www.cloudlab.us/resinfo.php

+Check to see which hardwares have access to GPUs: https://docs.cloudlab.us/hardware.html

 Start an experiment with the following choices:
 - Profile: Open-Stack
 - Hardware type: Cloudlab Wiscosin -> d7525 (or another hardware with GPU access)